 Should you use this technique?

 Making a decision on the suitability of this approach really comes down to your subscriber list.
-For example, 50% of our own customer list open our monthly newsletter using one of the supported Apple email clients (you can find this out for your own list using our handy email client reports).
-If we wanted to include video in an email, this technique would mean that half our subscribers can watch the video right in their email client, and the other half will see a perfectly acceptable fallback image they can click to watch it in their browser.
+For example, 50% of our own customer list opens our monthly newsletter using one of the supported Apple email clients (you can find this out for your own list using our handy email client reports).
+If we wanted to include video in an email, this technique would mean that half our subscribers can watch the video right in their email client, and the other half will see a perfectly acceptable fallback image that they can click to watch it in their browser.